 Ordinary people will think in a different way.
 When we see a grey hair on our head, our first thought is to color it to make ourselves look younger.
 But running away from the reality of aging will only cause more clinging.
 The bodhisatta had a different point of view about this.
-He contemplated impermanence, seeing things as they really were, courageously abandoned the home life, and chose instead to walk the path of an ascetic.
+He contemplated impermanence, and, seeing things as they really are, courageously abandoned the home life to walk the path of an ascetic.